God is Our Father

 I want to go back to when I was about thirteen years old and didn’t believe in God.

 Some background: my parents are both members of the Church of Jesus Christ of Latter-day Saints as well.
 They have been for their whole lives.
-In fact, my family have been members for generations.
+In fact, my family has been members for generations.
 Literally.
-No joke.

 So, growing up, I had tons of exposure to God and religion and all things in the church.
 But I never really bothered to figure out if anything I was learning was true.